CYBAVO/sofa_mock_server/README.md

 }
 ```

-For wallet excepts BNB and EOS:
+For wallet excepts BNB, XLM, XRP and EOS:

 ```json
 {